OfficeDev/TrainingContent/O3658-9 Replacement of files deployed via Modules/Lab.md

   ![Modules](Images/ModuleReplacementContosoSpModulesFolder.png)

 5. Examine the **Elements.xml** file and the **contoso.master** file in the **MOMasterPage** Module.
   * Note that the contoso.master master page makes use of a custom user control which is not supported in Office 365.
-Our replacement masterpage will not contain this control.
+Our replacement master page will not contain this control.

 6. Examine the **Elements.xml** file and the **ContosoWelcomeLinks.aspx** file in the **MOPageLayouts** Module.
   * Note that the ContosoWelcomeLinks.aspx master page layout makes use of a custom user control which is not supported in Office 365.
 Our replacement page layout will not contain this control.